TolulopeFasola/Adventure-Sales-Analysis/README.md

 ## Conclusion

-In summary, the analysis indicates that focusing on top-selling products like the Mountain 200 Black 46 and profitable categories like road bikes, along with targeted marketing to skilled manual workers, married females, and the 46-55 age group, could enhance sales.
+The analysis indicates that focusing on top-selling products like the Mountain 200 Black 46 and profitable categories like road bikes, along with targeted marketing to skilled manual workers, married females, and the 46-55 age group, could enhance sales.
 Geographically, the United States and Australia should remain primary targets due to their significant sales and profit contributions.